jefflee1103/Image-analysis/BigFISH/HCRv3_spot-count/README.md

     # if segmenting tissue culture cells also install cellpose (the version may need to be 0.7.2)
     pip install cellpose

-## smFISH QUANTIFICATION
+## HCRv3 QUANTIFICATION

 ### Optimise parameters

-Use `smFISH-quantification_optimise-parameters.ipynb` notebook to determine smFISH quantification parameters on a few subset of images.
+Use `HCRv3-quantification_optimise-parameters.ipynb` notebook to determine HCRv3 quantification parameters on a few subset of images.

     cd /path/to/working/directory/
     jupyter lab